 Account 91 “Other income and expenses” is intended to summarize information on other income and expenses of the reporting period.

-The credit of this account during the reporting period reflects:
+The following is reflected in the credit of this account during the reporting period:

-• - receipts related to the granting for a fee of rights arising from patents for inventions, industrial designs and other types of intellectual property - in correspondence with the accounts of settlements or cash;
+• - receipts related to the provision for a fee of rights arising from patents for inventions, industrial designs and other types of intellectual property - in correspondence with accounts of settlements or cash;

 • - receipts related to participation in the authorized capitals of other organizations, as well as interest and other income on securities - in correspondence with settlement accounts;

-• - profit received by the organization under a simple partnership agreement - in correspondence with account 76 (sub-account "Settlements on due dividends and other income");
+• - profit received by the organization under a simple partnership agreement - in correspondence with account 76 (sub-account “Calculations for due dividends and other income”);

-• - proceeds from operations with packaging - in correspondence with the accounts of accounting for containers and settlements;
+• - receipts from operations with containers - in correspondence with container accounting and settlement accounts;

-• - interest received (receivable) for the provision of the organization's funds for use, as well as for the use by the credit organization of the funds on the organization's account - in correspondence with the accounts of financial investments or funds;
+• - interest received (receivable) for the provision of funds to the organization for use, as well as for the credit organization’s use of funds in the organization’s account - in correspondence with the accounts of financial investments or funds;

-• - fines, penalties, forfeits for violation of the terms of contracts received or recognized to be received - in correspondence with the accounts of settlements or cash;
+• - fines, penalties, penalties for violation of the terms of contracts, received or recognized for receipt - in correspondence with the accounts of settlements or cash;

-• - receipts related to the gratuitous receipt of assets - in correspondence with the account for accounting for deferred income;
+• - receipts related to the gratuitous receipt of assets - in correspondence with the accounting account for deferred income;

-• - profit of previous years, revealed in the reporting year, - in correspondence with the accounts of settlements;
+• - profit of previous years, identified in the reporting year, - in correspondence with the accounts of settlements;

-• - amounts of accounts payable for which the limitation period has expired - in correspondence with accounts payable;
+• - amounts of accounts payable for which the statute of limitations has expired - in correspondence with accounts payable accounts;

 • - Other income.